abhishekarya1/Hash-Define-myNotes/content/devops/concepts.md

 ### CI/CD

-**Continuous Integration** (CI): the practice of merging all developer's code very frequently to a primary branch.
+**Continuous Integration** (CI): the practice of merging all developer's code very frequently together, often in a master branch.

-**Continuous Delivery** (often used for CD): approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time.
+**Continuous Delivery** (often used for CD): approach in which teams produce software in short cycles, ensuring that the software can be reliably deployed/released at any time.
+Deployment to prod env is done manually (_delivering_).

 **Continuous Deployment** (sometimes uesd for CD): approach in which software is deployed more often using automated deployments.
+Deployment to prod env is fully automated here.

 Reference: Wikipedia Articles